andreypopp/babel-plugin-ast-literal/README.md

 * **-** It is somewhat hacky but it works!

+* It allows to specify template right in place rather than defining template and then applying it.

-* I wrote it when `babel-template` wasn't a thing (previous versions were targeting Babel 5).
+* I wrote it when `babel-template` wasn't a thing (previous versions were even targeting Babel 5).

 ## Installation & Usage